 What can I do next?

 If you are interested in learning more about TMS Treatment, please visit https://salienceneuro.com/tms-treatment/ or call us at (214) 880-8778.
-You can speak to one of our patient navigators, and they would be happy to answer all your questions regarding TMS Treatment and its benefits.
+In addition, you can speak to one of our patient navigators, and they would be happy to answer all your questions regarding TMS Treatment and its benefits.